 The Progressive Voter Alliance is a clearinghouse and point of contact for advocates of a wide range of progressive issues.
 We do not endorse specific candidates or causes.
 For an idea of the issues that have been addressed at PVA meetings, check out the Meeting Recaps.
 For current issues, come to the next meeting, almost always held on the fourth Thursday of the month.

-The PVA executive committee will determine the next Unified Action at their September 11 meeting.
+The PVA executive committee will determine the next Unified Action at their August 9, 2018, meeting.
 Suggestions for a Unified Action can be communicated to Cheryl Frank or any member of the Executive Committee.
 All Unified Actions are indexed here.